|Probing for a Victim

 Selecting a Probe

-difficult to assemble, and have a difficult time penetrating dense avalanche debris.
+and are lousy at penetrating dense avalanche debris.

-insert the probe.
-Longer probes will probably be necessary only when probing an unsurvivably
+probe.
+Longer probes are necessary only when probing an unsurvivably